vas0x59/nti_autonet_2021_car/README.md

 And optical flow algorithms is used for addition accuracy improvemnts in velocity control.

-### Stopline/lane detection algorithm for crossroads
+### Stopline/lane detection/analysis algorithm for crossroads

 ### Optical flow